WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/procedures.md

 ## General guidelines for writing procedures

 - Format procedures consistently so that readers know where to find them easily by scanning content.
 - In general, use headings for procedures so that readers find the exact instructions quickly.
+Write the heading such that it describes what the instructions will help the readers do.
+  **Examples**

+  [tip] Recommended: Create a new page [/tip]
+  [tip] Recommended: Edit your post [/tip]
 - Capitalize the first word in each step and end the step with a period; except where the step doesn't include end punctuation.
 - Write complete sentences with a consistent sentence structure.
+Use a standard writing style for headings and instructions in procedures.
 - Use [imperative verb forms]() in procedures.
+- Individually [number each step](#sub-steps-in-numbered-procedures) in a procedure.
+It is acceptable to combine short steps that occur in the same place in the UI.
 - Write concise steps without writing repetitive instructions with bold UI elements.
   **Examples**